London Colney: Local features

 The village has several estate agents; a motorcycle showroom; a tattooist; several takeaways; hairdressers; supermarkets, one incorporating a post office; a tanning salon; and a turf accountant.
-There is also a retail park, Colney Fields, which contains a Sainsbury's, Marks & Spencer's, Next, Boots, Monsoon and TK Maxx.
+There is also a retail park, Colney Fields, which contains a Sainsbury's, Marks & Spencer, Next, Boots, Monsoon and TK Maxx.

 There are several doctor's practices and a library.

 Associated with the village there are walks, nature reserves and ponds.
 The Mosquito Aircraft Museum, now known as the de Havilland Aircraft Museum, established in 1959, is located at Salisbury Hall on the south side of the M25 motorway.

 London Colney has a great selection of open-water fishing in the River Colne and associated lakes.

 Geography

-The High Street crosses the River Colne (a tributary of the Thames joining at Staines-upon-Thames) at the multi-arched brick-built Telfords Bridge (a Grade II listed building).
+The High Street crosses the River Colne (a tributary of the Thames joining at Staines-upon-Thames) at the multi-arched brick-built Telford's Bridge (a Grade II listed building, apparently not by Thomas Telford).
 The original fording point can still be seen on the Western side of the bridge, with the Bull and Green Dragon pubs conveniently situated on opposite sides of the ford.
 Nearby flooded gravel pits form a nature reserve for wild birds.
 The A6 used to pass through the village.
 The bypass was built in 1959, to join with the A414 at the north end of the village.
 The A6 became the A1081 in 1986, with the M25 erasing the original South Mimms Bypass and the dualled section south of London Colney.